 The seas around Oman teem with fish, so you’re never far from a fantastic seafood restaurant.
 Lots of traditional dishes use fish in some way, but mashuai is certainly one of the most impressive.
 A whole kingfish, roasted on a spit and served with a side of lemon rice: it’s simple yet fantastic in its presentation.
-The fish is spiced with fragrant flavours including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chilli heat.
+The fish is spiced with fragrant flavors including cumin, coriander, cinnamon, ginger and turmeric, while the rice often has a slight kick of chili heat.

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.

-Sakhana is a thick soup, with sweet flavours that will likely surprise and delight those whose palates are used to western ingredients.
+Sakhana is a thick soup, with sweet flavors that will likely surprise and delight those whose palates are used to western ingredients.
 Wheat, date molasses, and milk are combined to create this dish, which many Omanis choose to break their fast with during Ramadan.